-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 Finally, Samsung still does video better than any other Android manufacturer; this one does 8K at 24fps or 4K at 60fps, but you'll only get Super Steady mode at 1080p30, and only with the ultra-wide sensor.

-Samsung Galaxy Note 20 Ultra Competition
+Samsung Galaxy Note 20 Ultra Alternatives

-To say that the Galaxy Note 20 Ultra is one of the best smartphones of 2020 is no exaggeration, but as powerful and impressive as it may be, we've seen tons of other top-notch handsets that have come out before it — one of which being Samsung's own Galaxy S20.
-The Galaxy S20 offers a very similar user experience compared to what you get on the Note 20 Ultra, including a 120Hz AMOLED display, top-of-the-line Snapdragon processor, and an excellent camera system.
-The form factor is also a lot easier to manage and use with one hand, not to mention it has a retail price that's $300 cheaper.
-If you can live without the S Pen and are OK with a smaller phone, the Galaxy S20 is a phenomenal purchase.
+To say that the Galaxy Note 20 Ultra is one of the best smartphones is no exaggeration, but as powerful and impressive as it may be, we've seen tons of other top-notch handsets that have come out before it — one of which being Samsung's own Galaxy S20 Ultra — and after it, including the S21 Ultra.
+The Galaxy S20 Ultra offers a very similar user experience compared to what you get on the Note 20 Ultra, including a 120Hz AMOLED display, a top-of-the-line Snapdragon processor, and an excellent camera system.
+The S21 Ultra offers an updated 108MP primary sensor, improved Space Zoom tech, an even better display that can run at QHD+ and 120Hz simultaneously, and even steals the Note's thunder by packing S Pen support.

-If you absolutely need the S Pen but can live without the 120Hz refresh rate screen, last year's Galaxy Note 10+ is still sublime, and Samsung has committed to an extra year of software updates, so you don't have to feel rushed to buy a new phone anytime soon.
-At over $1000, it's still nowhere near a cheap phone, but the Note 10+ does come with double the base storage as the Note 20 Ultra, which is a weird brag.

-Small phones aren't for everyone, however, so another great alternative is the OnePlus 8 Pro.
-It touts a 6.78-inch 120Hz screen, Snapdragon 865 chipset, excellent cameras, wireless charging, and 5G connectivity.
+Outside of Samsung's own selection, another great alternative is the newer OnePlus 9 Pro, which touts a 6.7-inch 120Hz screen, Snapdragon 888 chipset, excellent cameras, 50W wireless charging, and 5G connectivity.
 It's also powered by OxygenOS, which is widely regarded as one of the best Android interfaces on the market.
-You don't get the S Pen or all of the software goodies found with One UI, but you're getting a phone that's every bit as capable as the Note for less money.
+You don't get the S Pen or all of the software goodies found with One UI, but you're getting a phone that's every bit as capable as the Note for a bit less money.

-Finally, if you're getting ready to spend $1,300 on the Galaxy Note 20 Ultra, it may be worth spending a little bit more for the Galaxy Z Flip 5G.
-This is one of the best folding phones that's currently available, and while it touts plenty of impressive specs, the Z Flip also has a cool factor that you just don't get with any other "normal" smartphone.
-The Z Flip 5G looks like a typical Android phone at first glance, but when you're done using it, you can fold it up like a flip-phone for incredible portability.
-You make some technical compromises compared to the Note 20 Ultra, but if you're able to spend this kind of money on your next phone, you may want to consider getting something a tad more exciting.
+Finally, if you're getting ready to spend up to $1,300 on the Galaxy Note 20 Ultra, it may be worth spending a little bit more for the Galaxy Z Fold 3.
+This is one of the best folding phones that's currently available, and while it touts plenty of impressive specs, the foldable also has a cool factor that you just don't get with any other "normal" smartphone.
+The Z Fold 3 extends out from a relatively normal phone form factor to a miniature tablet, making it perfect for multitasking on a bigger screen than any Galaxy Note can offer.
+And with the Z Fold 3, you get 120Hz panels both on the outside and inside, and it has much better durability along with IPX8 water resistance.

+Then there's the Galaxy S22 Ultra, which is basically a Note flagship with Galaxy S branding.
+You get a massive 6.8-inch AMOLED panel with QHD+ resolution and 120Hz refresh, Snapdragon 8 Gen 1, 108MP camera with OIS, 12MP wide-angle, and 10MP zoom lens with 10x optical zoom, 5000mAh battery with 45W fast charging and wireless charging, and One UI 4 with Android 12.
+The defining feature is an integrated S Pen that's tucked into the chassis — just like on Note devices.

 Samsung Galaxy Note 20 Ultra Should you buy it?

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: